-- 72. The project strategy is based on active learning and sharing knowledge to empower local authorities and communities, and contribute to build resilient cities.
+- 62. The project strategy is based on active learning and sharing knowledge to empower local authorities and communities, and contribute to build resilient cities.
 The project will cultivate communities of practice among practitioners and stakeholder of both countries to foster the development of collective learning.
 The main elements of the strategy are: - a.
 Develop experience on how to build better to withstand climate- related hazards.
-This includes (i) updating the designs of Antofagasta's stormwater plan and protection works for Quebrada Bonilla, and Esmeraldas' construction works to stabilize Cerro Gatazo, and (ii) building the public works in Quebrada Bonilla and Cerro Gatazo.
+This includes (i) updating the designs of Antofagasta's stormwater plan and protection works for quebrada Bonilla, and Esmeraldas' construction works to stabilize cerro Gatazo, and (ii) building the public works in quebrada Bonilla and cerro Gatazo.
 These actions will facilitate learning on incorporating the climate variable into protection works.
-In addition, a green infrastructure plan will be prepared for Esmeraldas, and a first element will be implemented in Cerro Gatazo to complement grey infrastructure. - b.
+In addition, a green infrastructure plan will be prepared for Esmeraldas, and a first element will be implemented in cerro Gatazo to complement grey infrastructure. - b.
 Enhance disaster preparedness by (i) using a weather radar in Esmeraldas, a storm detection system in Antofagasta, and an increased number of meteorological stations to anticipate risk situations and gain time to alert the local population, and (ii) strengthen involvement of local groups, including installing sirens to alert of danger, publicize evacuation maps, and establish public emergency drills to promote rapid and effective response to floods and mudflows. - c.
-Prepare an on-line regional training course on risk-based adaptation for municipal officers and technical staff of coastal cities.
+Prepare an on-line regional training course on risk-based adaptation for municipal officers of coastal cities.
 This will contribute to strengthen local capabilities and empower municipal officers to mainstream DRR at the local level. - d.
 Increase awareness and empower local communities through public communication and education strategies and develop a narrators' initiative to strengthen cultural memory for climate-related DRR. - e.
-Share lessons by systematically document, exchange and disseminate experience and learning within each country, between both countries and with other coastal cities of LAC. - 73.
+Share lessons by systematically document, exchange and disseminate experience and learning within each country, between both countries and with other coastal cities of LAC. - 63.
 The project is organized into three components and seven outcomes.
 Fourteen outputs will be produced.
-The results framework is on page 104, and the multiyear workplan is found in Annex 6.
+The results framework is on page 93, and the multiyear workplan is found in Annex 6.
+The key stakeholders and vulnerable groups related to each project outcome are summarised in Table 8.